Coderik/portal-gun/docs/portal_spec.rst

 	*Type: array of objects.
 Required.*

 	Specifications of EBS volumes to be attached.
 Use :ref:`volume <volume_cmd>` group of commands to manage and list volumes.

+	**Note:** to be able to attach EBS Volumes to an Instance, they should be in the same Availability Zone.

 persistent_volumes[] . **volume_id**
 """"""""""""""""""""""""""""""""""""